Sk3pper/kali-playbook/README.md

 The purpose of this script is to easy install all the necessary tools/configurations in a kali machine.
 The supported installations/configurations in this moment are:
 * vscode
 * zsh, ohmyz and powerlevel10k
-* pyenv and enable virtualenv version on zsh bash (if present)
+* pyenv and enable virtualenv version on zsh bash
 * docker-ce, docker compose plugin
 * golang (v1.21.3 x86-64)